mccanne/sharkfest/README.md

 > Steve... the world doesn't need another data model.

-> Steve... the world ESPECIALLY doesn't need another query language.
+> Steve... the world REALLY doesn't need another query language.
 Use SQL.

 > Steve... no one cares about your tech.
 What problem are you solving?